Summer & off-campus study options

 Ensure you are a student in good academic standing.

-Consult Academic Advising with your course selection.
+Consult Academic & Career Advising with your course selection.

 Complete a Letter of Permission by Faculty or School.

-If you are a Bachelor of Arts or Bachelor of Science student from the Irving K. Barber School of Arts and Science requesting courses in the following subjects, use the FCCS form: ARTH, CCS, CRWR, CULT, ENGL, FILM, FREN, GERM, JPST, MUSC, SPAN, THTR, or VISA.
+If you are a Bachelor of Arts or Bachelor of Science student from the Irving K. Barber School of Arts and Sciences requesting courses in the following subjects, use the FCCS form: ARTH, CCS, CRWR, CULT, ENGL, FILM, FREN, GERM, JPST, MUSC, SPAN, THTR, or VISA.

 Upon completion of your course, have your transcript sent to: